markatango/stream-android-camera-to-website/README.md

 This repo comprises an Android app, a web server, and a web client.

 ## Function
 This software allows an Android phone to stream video from its camera to a website in real-time.
-The website serves a client that allows a user to see the camera image, start and stop streaming, and take snapshots.
+The website serves a client that displays the streaming camera image, has controls to start and stop streaming, and take snapshots.

 ## Tested platform versions
 * __Server and client__:

-node version: 20,0,0
+node version: 20.0.0

 npm version: 9.8.1